 Our experience has been that quickly getting through the brand development process means that the team responsible for implementing the brand will still have energy to do this hard work.

-what does an accelerated process look like (a timeline)?
+What does an acccelerated branding process look like (timeline)

-We’ll explore these phases a bit deeper in the next section. read on!
+We'll explore these phases a but deeper in the next section.
+Read on!

 Key ingredients to an accelerated branding process

 If you’re going to complete a branding process quickly, you also must complete it effectively.
 Here’s how we approach it.

 Effective branding requires a solid framework

 Intro to integrated branding